towbi/towbi.github.io/_posts/2016-06-14-jekyll-details-support.md

 ---

 I recently stumbled upon HTML5's details element and wanted to use it in Jekyll.
+Here's how I did it.

+# Intro

 I mostly write in Markdown, so I could just write plain HTML:

 {% highlight html %}
 <details>